May 2024 solar storms: Aurora sightings

 A selection of maps showing the typical midnight equatorward boundary of aurorae at different K_{p} levels.

 All five of Clark's aurora classifications were documented: glows, patches, arcs, rays, and coronas.
 Top left: Glow aurora seen in Gran Canaria, Spain.
 Top right: Patch aurora seen in Elbe-Parey, Germany.
 Middle left: Arc aurora seen in Ongaonga, New Zealand.
 Middle right: Rays over an arc aurora seen in Vancouver, Canada.
 Bottom: Coronal aurora seen in Cannon Falls, United States.

 Comparison between visible light (left) and near infrared light (right) of the aurora over Pulsnitz, Germany.

 Timelapse of the aurora borealis near Calgary, Alberta.
 Pink aurora is produced by nitrogen molecules, green and red aurora is produced by oxygen molecules, and blue and purple aurora is produced by hydrogen and helium molecules, at altitudes of 100 to 400 km.

 Three CMEs from 8 May reached Earth on 10 May 2024, causing severe to extreme geomagnetic storms with bright and very long-lasting aurorae.

 In North America, aurorae were seen across the United States as far south as the Florida Keys, as well as from the Yucatán Peninsula in Mexico, The Bahamas, Jamaica, and Puerto Rico.
 The aurora was also seen in Hawaii.

-Aurorae were seen across Europe from as far south as Portugal, Spain, and Sardinia.
+Aurorae were seen across Europe from as far south as Ireland, Portugal, Spain, and Sardinia.
 Aurorae were also visible in Algeria and the Canary Islands in Africa.

 In Asia, aurorae could be seen from Turkey, Cyprus, Iran, Japan, northern India,South Korea, and across northern China, including near the cities of Urumqi and Beijing.

 In Australia, aurorae were seen as far north as Townsville and Mackay in Queensland, and Karratha in Western Australia, while in the rest of the Southern Hemisphere aurorae were seen in New Zealand, Chile (strongest in the Magallanes Region like Puerto Williams or Torres del Paine, and as far north as Concepción), Argentina, South Africa, and as far north as New Caledonia, Uruguay, southern Brazil, and Namibia.

 While aurorae were able to be seen on camera from many locations across the globe, at locations farther away from the poles where the aurora is less bright, the aurora can often appear desaturated, achromatic, or even invisible to the naked eye as a result of the Purkinje effect.

 Camera technology has improved since the last G5-class geomagnetic storm in 2003, with even standard cell phone cameras having enough sensitivity to pick up the colours of an aurora.
 Consequently, images of aurorae were spread widely across social media, with much public excitement being generated during the event.
 The ability to document aurorae at such a wide scale has provided a large opportunity to learn more about the phenomenon.
+Several citizen science research projects have been underway to make use of the auroral images taken by the public during the storm.